 According to terms defined by the JV agreement with PWM, AMP plan to drill one test well targeting known brine aquifers beneath their Utah State leases within 6-months of the JV signature date and a second well targeting the same brine aquifers beneath their Federal lithium mining claims within 6-months of completion of the first.

 Colorado Lithium Brine Project

 The two new Colorado claim blocks encompass existing operating and shut-in oil and gas wells, many with reported co-produced brines.
-American Potash are currently in negotiations with the well-field lease owner and operator regarding procurement of an agreement allowing AMP to access and sample co-produced brines from their oil and gas production wells.
+New Tech Lithium are currently in negotiations with the well-field lease owner and operator regarding procurement of an agreement allowing New Tech to access and sample co-produced brines from their oil and gas production wells.
 Occurrence of lithium in potentially diluted co-produced oil-field brines proves existence of lithium in brines in this part of the basin, but does not necessarily represent potential levels of lithium concentrations in individual Paradox Formation hosted brine aquifers.
 Collection and analyses of samples from specific, discrete brine aquifers will be required to determine their actual lithium concentrations, which can potentially be accomplished via re-entry of shut-in wells and/or completion of new wells.